OHDSI/CommonEvidenceModel/postProcessingNegativeControls/README.md

  - The user has not suggested to exclude this concept
  - Finally, all remaining concepts are then "optimized", meaning parent concepts remove children concepts as defined by the OMOP Vocabulary

+# Broad Concepts
+We use patient level data and the OMOP Vocabulary to help us find "Too Broad" concepts to eliminate from our Negative Controls map.
+Something "Too Broad" does not describe something in enough detail to be useful for a negative control.
+For example, "clinical finding" is too vague and would be impossible to understand the relationship between a drug and that condition concept.
+Our method for finding broad concepts is as follows:
+1) Concepts together with their descendant concepts that have more than 1,000,000 people with it in a large claims database.
+2) Concepts that contain certain word patterns (e.g. "FINDING", "DISORDER OF", "DISEASE OF", etc.).
+3) Condition concepts that have more than 45 relationships to other condition concepts.
+4) Concepts that are directly below the most top SNOMED concept 4008453-SNOMED CT Concept
+5) Any concepts that were found outside the above, that are still deemed too broad are cherry-picked and added to the list (e.g. "ILLNESS")

 Features
 ====================